Priyakanta Laishram: 2024: Debut Feature Film

 Laishram's 2024 debut feature film, Oneness, is the first Manipuri film to explore same-sex relationships.
 The movie is based on a tragic true story of a Manipuri gay youth.
 Alongside Priyakanta, the film stars Maya Choudhury, Suraj Ngashepam, and Sachinker Sagolsem in the lead roles.
 The film made its world premiere at the 2024 KASHISH Pride Film Festival, South Asia's largest queer film festival, in Mumbai on May 17, 2024, at Cinepolis.
-Elle (India) listed the film as one of the top eight, while Mid-Day named it one among the 10 films to watch at KASHISH 2024.
-The film was then officially selected and screened at the 14th Bangalore Queer Film Festival 2024, the 2nd Eikhoigi Imphal International Film Festival,the 2nd Northeast India Film Festival, Manipur 2025 in the Competition Section,and Aravali International Film Festival 2025, where it was nominated for Best Cinematography.
+The Indian edition of Elle listed the film as one of the top eight, while Mid-Day named it one among the 10 films to watch at KASHISH 2024.
+The film was subsequently officially selected and screened at the 14th Bangalore Queer Film Festival and the 2nd Eikhoigi Imphal International Film Festival, along with several other film festivals.

 Upon its release, the film received generally positive reviews across various aspects.
-Imphal Review of Arts and Politics praised Priyakanta Laishram’s emotionally raw performance, empathetic direction, restrained screenplay, and sound design in Oneness, calling it “a defiant cinematic stand against deep-rooted socio-cultural intolerance.”
-The Sangai Express wrote, "Priyakanta Laishram is a meticulous filmmaker whose work on ONENESS has set new standards in Manipuri cinema.
+The Imphal Review of Arts and Politics praised Priyakanta Laishram's emotionally raw performance, empathetic direction, restrained screenplay, and sound design in Oneness, calling it "a defiant cinematic stand against deep-rooted socio-cultural intolerance."
+The Sangai Express wrote, "Priyakanta Laishram is a meticulous filmmaker whose work on Oneness has set new standards in Manipuri cinema.
 Known for his dedication, smart work, and critical analysis, Priyakanta has brought a unique vision to this film.
 His portrayal of Ivan Martin, the film’s protagonist, stands out as the best performance among the entire cast."
 E-Pao described the film as "a masterclass in storytelling, acting, and filmmaking, helmed by Priyakanta Laishram’s vision and talent."
 It further stated, "Oneness is a bold, pioneering film that pushes the boundaries of Manipuri cinema".
-Manipur Wiki praised Laishram's performance, writing, "Priyakanta delivers a standout performance as Ivan Martin, an 18-year-old deeply in love with Pamheiba.
-His portrayal masterfully captures the constant fear and vulnerability that accompanies his forbidden love.
-Despite being his debut role, Priyakanta’s dialogue delivery is remarkably realistic, bringing depth and nuance to his character."Screen Echoes Manipur included his portrayal of Ivan Martin among the "Best 8 Performances in Manipuri Cinema in the Last Decade."
+Screen Echoes Manipur included his portrayal of Ivan Martin among the "Best 8 Performances in Manipuri Cinema in the Last Decade."